ForgeGit/ignite_wotlk/README.md

 <img src="img/ignite3.png" />

-This in a vacuum  works flawlessly, because ignite will always have time to tick in an infinite timeline.
-In reality, a mob can die before an ignite has time to tick, resulting in "lost" ignite damage.
+This <ins>in a vacuum</ins> works flawlessly, because <ins>ignite will always have time to tick</ins> in an infinite timeline.

+<ins>In reality, a mob can die before an ignite has time to tick</ins>, resulting in "lost" ignite damage from an ignite .

 (is it really lost if you never really had the chance to actually use it?)